 - Calder's website appears high in Google for "distressed" and "turnaround" business for sale searches, driving a continuous stream of buyers specifically searching for distressed sales.

-- While most distressed sale M&A firms focus on companies with significant revenues ($30MM+), Calder is uniquely positioned to handle lower middle-market sized companies with revenues often from $2-$15MM.
+- While most distressed sale M&A firms focus on companies with significant revenues ($30MM+), Calder is uniquely positioned to handle small and lower middle-market-sized companies with revenues of $3M+.